Theodore S. Coberly

 Brigadier General Theodore Simpson Coberly (February 18, 1921 – March 26, 2011) was an American air force brigadier general who was director of reconnaissance and electronic warfare, deputy chief of staff, research and development, Headquarters U.S. Air Force, Washington, D.C.

-Biography
+Early life

 Coberly was born at Morgantown, West Virginia, in 1921, the son of James G.B.
 Coberly and Edith Simpson Coberly.
+He is a descendant of Edward Doty, a passenger of the Mayflower and one of the signers of the Mayflower Compact, through Doty's son Joseph.

 He attended Alderson-Broaddus College at Philippi, W.Va., and graduated from the University of Maryland with a Bachelor of Science degree in 1959.
 He entered active military service as an aviation cadet in the U.S. Army Air Corps in August 1942.
 In June 1943 he received his pilot wings and commission as second lieutenant.